hansolyoon/CSCI5302_robotics/README.md

 Refer to ocam.md

 ### catkin_make error (4/11)
+1. go to the package folder.
+2. mkdir build;cd build;cmake ..;make;sudo make install;

-Try to type "rospack profile" in the "/catkin_ws"
-Then try "catkin_make" again.
+2. Try to type "rospack profile" in the "/catkin_ws" Then try "catkin_make" again.